 We treat students as individuals and at this time of change we are keen to provide the best structures to allow the best outcomes for students.

-For students who have not yet achieved the qualifications to access a full Level 3 study programme, the 1-year Access to Further Education course gives the opportunity to improve English and Maths GCSE grades and learn new skills while preparing students for training, apprenticeship or Level 3 study.
+For students who have not yet achieved the qualifications to access a full Level 3 study programme, the 1-year Level 2 programme gives the opportunity to improve English and Maths GCSE grades and learn new skills while preparing students for training, apprenticeship or Level 3 study.